 Stroger Hospital and the Cook County Bureau of Health Services Experience: Key clinical experiences will be obtained through partnerships with the Stroger (Cook County) Division of Adolescent Medicine.
 The fellow will have a half-day continuity clinic at Stroger for the entirety of 3 years.
 In addition, they will have the opportunity to experience outpatient rotations in the Adolescent and Young Adult HIV clinic at the Core Center, caring for youth in the Cook County the Juvenile Detention Center , provide consultative inpatient experience with adolescent and young adult trauma patients in community linkage through the Stroger Trauma Unit – UIC School of Public Health Program Ceasefire connection, and work at the Morton East School-Based Health Clinic.

-Research training and experience (18 months) will be obtained through mentoring by faculty with ongoing federally funded research in the field.
-These include Dr. Benjamin Voorhees in the UIC Department of Pediatrics (adolescent depression) and Dr. Henry-Reid at Stroger (adolescent HIV).
-The fellows are able to complete additional training, most likely an MPH in Maternal and Child Health at the UIC School of Public Health.
+Research training and experience (18 months) will be obtained through mentoring by faculty both within and outside of the division.
+The fellows are given the opportunity to participate in additional training, including an MPH in Maternal and Child Health at the UIC School of Public Health.
 Fellows are expected to apply for funding, design and conduct research, and to present and publish their research as part of their training and in order to be board-eligible.
 Advocacy training and experience is also a required part of the fellowship.